Ms. Asha Pillai-Balsara – Faculty for the School of Mind Training.

-Asha is a Trainer and Adult-Learning Specialist who honed her skills in the tough battle-ground of Top Management Corporate Training.
-Having to train IIT & IIM graduates gave her ample opportunities to learn the nuances of soft-skill training, emotional development, and sensitivity.
+Asha is a Trainer and Adult-Learning Specialist who honed her skills in Top Management Corporate Training.
 As a Facilitator, Counselor & Creative Head in Pragati Learning Systems Pvt.
 Ltd.(now Pragati leadership centre) from 1992 – 2000, she facilitated workshops for all major corporations in India in the area of Self-Awareness, Personal Effectiveness, Team Building & Stress Management.
 Her corporate clients included: HDFC, Hindustan Lever Limited, Godrej GE, Wartsila NSD, Castrol, Johnson & Johnson, Cummins India, Thermax & Forbes Marshall.
 She provided consultation in the area of Diagnostic studies & surveys, 360-degree feedback & role clarity.
 In her capacity as Creative Head, she has designed resource material, newsletters and products with a team.

 She was a resource person and volunteer for the Pragati Foundation, a Non- Profit Organization working in the area of Women and Youth development.
 She conducted programs for health workers in the ‘Women & Health’ Project (WAH!).
 She has been a counselor with the Good Work Centre – a subsidiary of Pragati Learning Systems Pvt.
 Ltd. During the course of her work, she has counselled over 500 individuals, primarily youth-career counseling.
 She has conducted ‘Living Life Successfully’ programs for youth.
 She has designed and conducted ‘Teachers Training Programs’ for Schools Like Sanjeevan Vidyalaya Panchgani, Karnatak High School Pune.
 She has conducted programs for women called WELL (Women Enjoying Life & Learning)